Murder of Jean Bradley: Investigation

-The murder of Bradley made front-page news, because of the dramatic chase by the carpenter and as it seemed very similar to the notorious and unsolved murder of Penny Bell nearby only two years earlier.
+The murder of Bradley made front-page news, because of the dramatic chase by the carpenter and as it seemed very similar to the unsolved murder of Penny Bell nearby only two years earlier.
 However, investigators quickly concluded that the murders were not linked.
-Comparisons were also made in the press between the murders of Bradley and Rachel Nickell and Alison Shaughnessy, although police also said there was no links to these cases.
+Comparisons were also made in the press between the murders of Bradley, Rachel Nickell and Alison Shaughnessy, although police also said there was no links to these cases.

 No motive for the murder of Bradley could be found, with nothing of hers being stolen and her not having been sexually assaulted.
 Initially it was considered that the only possible motivation could have been a robbery which had gone wrong, but Bradley's handbag was left lying on the back seat of the car she was getting into when she was attacked.
 The murderer was described as clearly a strange character who had probably come to the notice of those in psychiatric services, or those working with individuals with drink or drug problems.
 An appeal on the murder was made on the prime-time television programme Crimewatch three weeks after the attack, on which detectives appealed for information from those working in such professions to come forward if they had information on the man.
 It was suggested that he could have bought his clothes from charity shops, and it was also revealed that many people who had witnessed the chase had not come forward, with the lead detective pleading for them to help catch the man.
 The killer was described as someone who did not appear to look after himself very well, and that his gauntness made him stand out.